rajdeep-biswas/object-detection/README.md

 Use `docker run -p 8501:8501 yolo-app` to run the container locally.

-Use URL `https://localhost:8501` to test out the application on a browser.
+Use URL `https://localhost:8501` to try out the application on a browser.